Popular in | December |

 New York John F Kennedy Intl

 Users looking for the lowest fares to South America should consider flying on Saturday mornings, when prices are typically cheapest.
-Budget-minded travelers will want to avoid Saturday at noon, when prices are usually at their highest.
+Budget-minded travelers will want to avoid Thursday mornings, when prices are usually at their highest.

 The most popular airlines flying from New York to South America are Avianca, LATAM Airlines and American Airlines.

-The cheapest airlines flying from New York to South America are LATAM Airlines, Spirit Airlines and United Airlines.
+The cheapest airlines flying from New York to South America are LATAM Airlines, Delta and Spirit Airlines.

 In terms of precipitation, rainfall in South America ranges from 0.8 - 9.4 inches per month.
 January is typically the wettest month, when rainfall can reach 9.4 in.
 July is typically the driest time to visit South America when rainfall is around 0.8 in.